bhk/scam/reference.md

 flow integrity is always preserved.

 That said, we can also think of SCAM as hosting a rich set of *subordinate* data types.
-These are ranges or set of values (types in the strict sense) that serve a certain purpose and are used in a certain way.
+These are ranges or sets of values (types in the strict sense) that serve a certain purpose and are used in a certain way.
 For example, *some* strings can represent (or "be") numbers.
 Not all strings are numbers, but all numbers are strings.
 Similarly, some strings can represent